CodeYourFuture/syllabus/docs/html-css/week-1/mentors.md

 All trainees should have prepared for class with a recap course: [HTML CSS Crash Course](https://scrimba.com/learn/htmlcss)

-This means that this lesson is a level-settings.recap lesson to make sure that all of our trainees are at the same point.
+This means that this lesson is a level setting and expectation setting session.

 If it is obvious that your trainees already understand the concepts that you are covering, you are encouraged to move quickly through the content and spend your time on the main instructor-led theme of the lesson: **structuring data with semantic HTML**.